What is degenerative scoliosis?

 How is degenerative scoliosis treated?

 Adult degenerative scoliosis can generally be managed through a combination of over-the-counter pain medications, and core-strengthening exercises to strengthen your abdomen and back and to improve flexibility.

 Physiotherapy is also used to maintain strength and relieve pain.
 If your pain persists, your doctor may recommend an epidural or nerve block injections.

 Surgery may be suggested for the following reasons:

 - If your back and leg pain are severe and do not improve with other treatments

 - If your head is no longer aligned with the centre of your pelvis when looking from the front, or with your hip joints when looking from the side, it is more likely that your level of pain will increase over time.

-The objective of degenerative scoliosis surgery is to stabilize your spine, relive pressure on your nerves and restore your balance.
+The objective of degenerative scoliosis surgery is to stabilise your spine, relieve pressure on your nerves and restore your balance.

 Spinal fusion surgery fuses the bones of your spine together using bone grafts and metallic implants to hold the spine in place.

 Mater Private Network is the only hospital in Ireland to offer robotic-assisted spinal fusion surgery, which enables less invasive procedures, greater accuracy and faster recovery time for patients.